t9md/atom-narrow/README.md

 - [vim-mode-plus](https://atom.io/packages/vim-mode-plus) integration( I'm also maintainer of vim-mode-plus ).
 - For what can I use this?, See [Use case and flow of keystrokes](https://github.com/t9md/atom-narrow/issues/75).
 - Also see [Q&A](#qa) section at bottom of this README.

-# Roles in play.

-- `narrow-editor` or `narrow-ui`: handles user input and update narrowed item list.
-- `narrow-provider`: Provide items to narrow and action to jump to item selected.

 # Bundled providers